 Unique, elegant and breath-taking, Barclay tubs are the magnum opus of the bath products by Barclay Products Limited.
 A progeny of Sterline Shower Company which achieved notoriety in the 30s for their Converto showers, Barclay Products Limited shifted to innovative bath decorations and has not looked back since 1982.
 Without a doubt, Barclay tubs are one of the best freestanding bathtubs in the industry.

 Barclay tubs are made from every tub making material known to men like copper, marble, stainless steel, cast iron, acrylic, resin and natural rocks.
 Cast iron and Acrylic are, however, the most commonly used.
 Acrylic is especially preferred for its strong, durable nature and its convenient lightweight.
-What’s more, the acrylic material gives the Barclay tub a stylish look.
 Our two best-selling acrylic freestanding bathtubs by Barclay are Lorenzo and Morgan.
 Lorenzo is a classic Barclay slipper tub and Morgan is a double slipper bathtub.

 Cast Iron Barclay tubs are also a very popular option.
 Even though they are quite heavy, that’s still not a deal breaker in most situations.
 If you are interested in a Barclay double slipper tub, feel free to check out our three favorites; Marshall, Raynor, and Wakely.